xlivia/challenge-uploads/sql-challenge/README.md

     - `SELECT * FROM employees;`
     - `SELECT * FROM salaries;`
     - `SELECT * FROM titles;`
+6. Run assignment queries:
+    - queries located in the `EmployeeSQL/queries.sql` file
+7. To quit the database:
+    - `\q`

 ## Background
 It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).